wzslr321/flutter_guide/README.md

 <br/>

 <p>
-  <b> Stateless </b> widget is immutable, there is no possibility to use `setState` function and change content of the screen.
+  <b> Stateless </b> widget is immutable, there is no possibility to change content of the screen unless we reload app.
 It is built once, and stays as it is - cannot change its state during the runtime of the app, in simple words, it can't be redrawn during the runtime.
 </p>

 <b> Example: </b>